 Study in Berlin

-It is the second largest city in the EU and has a thriving business scene, offering a range of job opportunities to young professionals and graduates.
-In addition to its rich cultural and political history, it is now becoming famous for its many flourishing tech companies and a growing number of successful entrepreneurs.
+Berlin is the second largest city in the EU and has a thriving business scene, offering a range of job opportunities to young professionals and graduates.
+In addition to its rich cultural and political history, it is now becoming famous for its wealth of flourishing tech companies and a growing number of successful entrepreneurs.

-Berlin itself is found in the north-east of Germany, between two rivers: the Spree and the Havel.
-Almost a third of the city is dedicated to green spaces, with plenty of public parks and gardens available.
+- Berlin itself is found in the north east of Germany, between two rivers: the Spree and the Havel.
+Almost a third of the city is made up of green space, with plenty of public parks and gardens available.

--It has a complex and extremely efficient public transport network, with long-distance rail lines connecting Berlin with other major cities (and even other countries) and two international airports.
+- The city has a complex and extremely efficient public transport network, with long-distance rail lines connecting Berlin with other major cities (and even other countries), and two international airports.